 Arena Makes It Easy

 Arena provides a 360-degree view of your data lake.
-One of the key components of a data lake is Hive, responsible for cataloging your big datasets.
+One of the key components of a data lake is Apache Hive, responsible for cataloging your big datasets.
 The Catalog feature of Arena comes packed with all the features discussed in this article and many more.
 With intuitive UX and RESTful APIs, one can easily create all kinds of Hive tables.
 Users can easily modify and group data using partitions and buckets, sort data, get an instant preview of your data lake, run workflows, and perform ETL operations.
 And all of these from the application itself without having to write complex queries.